-(2) In response to COVID-19, clients were offered moratoriums or rescheduling on loans that were up to date at the end of February 2020.
-By February 2023, the balance of these loans in stage 1 was R270 million, R411 million was in stage 2 and R202 million in stage 3.
+(2) In response to COVID-19, clients were offered moratoriums or rescheduling on loans that were up-to-date at the end of February 2020.
+These loans are no longer monitored separately and have migrated to other stages.
+By February 2023, the balance of these loans in stage 1 as a result of rehabilitation was R270 million; R411 million remained in stage 2 and R202 million was in stage 3 as a result of default.
 The ECL was determined by the existing ECL model.
-COVID-19-related rescheduled loans were deemed to be rehabilitated once they have made contractual payments for 6 consecutive months post rescheduling and are up-to-date with their amended contractual obligations.
+COVID-19-related rescheduled loans are deemed to be rehabilitated once they have made contractual payments for 6 consecutive months post rescheduling and are up-to-date with their amended contractual obligations.

 (3) Consists of mortgage loans where Capitec was the credit provider.
-These do not include loans provided in association with SA Home Loans as Capitec is the originator and not the credit provider and does not service these loans.
+These do not include loans provided in association with SA Home Loans as Capitec is the originator and not the credit provider and does not service those loans.

-(4) A new methodology for incorporating forward-looking information was developed for the Business bank during the current year to align the methodology to that of the Retail bank.
-The impact of forward-looking macroeconomic information on ECL is determined based on historical relationships between movements in the macroeconomic variables and default rates, refer to note 3.2.1 (ii).
+(4) A new methodology for incorporating forward-looking information in measuring the ECL was developed for the Business bank during the current year to align the methodology to that of the Retail bank.
+The impact of forward-looking macroeconomic information on the allowance for ECL is determined based on historical relationships between movements in the macroeconomic variables and default rates.
+Refer to note 3.2.1 (ii).
 The impact of the forward-looking information on the allowance for ECL was included in the ECL for up-to-date loans SICR in the prior year.